 Preparing for Life After High School Transition Planning Rights and Resources

-Students who receive special education services are entitled to transition supports and services.
+Students who receive education services under the Individuals with Disabilities Education Act (IDEA) are entitled to transition supports and services.
 In New Hampshire, planning for these supports and services may begin when the student turns 14 or, if appropriate, even earlier.
 Transition supports and services should be included in all Individualized Education Programs (IEPs) and are designed to help children and youth with disabilities prepare for adult life.
 Federal and state laws require schools to provide these services to help students plan for post school activities such as college, vocational education, employment, adult services, and independent living.

 A Meaningful Transition-Planning Process

-The Individuals with Disabilities Education Act (IDEA) requires schools to provide individualized transition services as part of a student’s IEP.
+The IDEA requires schools to provide individualized transition services as part of a student’s IEP.

 - Post-secondary goals and annual measurable transition goals should be based on age-appropriate assessments that help to determine which services would be most beneficial for a student.
 These assessments can be formal or informal and are usually related to training, education, employment, and, if appropriate, independent living skills.